jymcheong/AutoTTP/README.md

 ![](screenshots/ALCmatrix.png)

-Each "Tactics" row is associated to a "Stage".
+I use "Stage" to group relevant "Tactics" together.
 If you look into the source tree, the folder structure reflects the matrix's Tactics column.
 The matrix also mentioned respective controls for each offensive tactic.
 How did these stages came about?

 ![](screenshots/ALC-3tenetsModel.png)

-The venn diagram in the middle of the cycle is from Dartmouth College's ["Three Tenets for Secure Cyber-Physical System Design and Assessment"](http://www.dartmouth.edu/~gvc/ThreeTenetsSPIE.pdf).
+The venn diagram in the middle of the red cycle is from Dartmouth College's ["Three Tenets for Secure Cyber-Physical System Design and Assessment"](http://www.dartmouth.edu/~gvc/ThreeTenetsSPIE.pdf).
 It defines the necessary & sufficient conditions, or simply the requirements of any successful physical/logical attacks.
-I added the red ring (stages) around the venn diagram to illustrate typical offensive flows.
+I added the red ring (stages) around the venn diagram to illustrate typical offensive flows which ultimately leads to impact of Information Confidentiality, Integrity, & System Availability or Safety if it is related Cyber-Physical (think Critical Information Infrastructure).

 An attacker can start from Stage 1 and get straight into Stage 4 eg default admin credentials on an publicly exposed admin page.
 It can be non-linear & recursive in nature.
 Lateral movement in a network is a good example of recursiveness, it is related to staying within the network.
 Some would use the notion of initial foothold vs gaining a stronghold within a target network.

-The attacker could have performed some internal information gathering first before escalating privilege on the first machine & then launching a remote command to another target machine within the same network.
+After the initial infiltration, s/he could have performed some internal information gathering first before escalating privilege on the first machine & then launching a remote command to another target machine within the same network.
 So for the next victim machine, it is a Stage 2, specifically delivering and running payload(s) which allows the attacker to gain command & control over yet another machine.

 ## How does Procedure look like?